nextcloud/documentation/user_manual/groupware/calendar.rst

 You may share your calendar with other users or groups.
 Calendars may be shared with write access or read-only.
 When sharing a calendar with write access, users with whom the calendar is shared will be able to create new events into the calendar as well as edit and delete existing ones.

 .. note:: Calendar shares currently cannot be accepted or rejected.
 If you want to stop having a calendar that someone shared with you, you can click on the 3-dot menu next to the calendar in the calendar list and click on "Unshare from me".
+To restore a share, the calendar can be reshared again, either for the whole group, resetting all unshares, or for a single user.

 Publishing a calendar
 ~~~~~~~~~~~~~~~~~~~~~